aminiok1/vivado-tutorial/README.md

 *system.hdf* file contains all the IPs and their addresses.
 From *File &gt; New &gt; Application Project* create a new project with the default settings and in the next window select *Hello World* project.
-Include accelerator.c, accelerator.h, and main.c files from Google Drive to the src directory of the new project.
+Include accelerator.c, accelerator.h, and main.c files from sdk directory to the src directory of the new project.
 Notice that SDK has also created a Board Support Package (BSP) project.
 BSP contains libraries for ARM’s operating system and other features such as TCP/IP.